mcheryeth/FiveHundredPxDemo/README.md

 * Build errors in Eclipse: Check the 'Problems' window first.
 Make sure your build paths are correct.
 * It should all work.
 You have the power to fix it
 * Or just contact me :)

-## Architecture

-The app follows the classic MVC pattern.
-The project structure is organized into:

-* Models - These are your POJOs (Photo, User, etc) and data storage classes for caching
-* Views - This is your UI.
-Activities, views, adapters, etc
-* Controllers - This handles your networking.
-API requests to 500Px, JSON parsing, callbacks to UI, etc. Currently only supports fetching photos (PhotoServiceApi)

-## Limitations

-* Always loads from network.
-Need a better persistence mechanism besides the disk cache.
-In the future use an indexed database to store data for quick retrieval.
-* Other stuff: User photos, Photo uploads, Photo share

-## Future improvements

-* See above
-* Fix bugs.
-No code is perfect.
-* Add more features.
-Maybe just build out everything for fun ;)

 ## Screenshots
 |![alt tag](https://raw.github.com/mcheryeth/FiveHundredPxDemo/master/pics/500pxdemo_pic1.png)|